Best Free Graphic Design Resources & Tutorials

 • While there isn’t an inherent cost to learning graphic design, acquiring the tools and the training to use them can be expensive, especially for students wanting to learn more than one application.

-• Students hoping to cut this cost down before diving into more advanced training may wish to consider the free training resources, such as video tutorials and design templates made available through service providers like Noble and software providers like Adobe.
+• Students hoping to cut this cost down before diving into more advanced training may wish to consider free training resources such as video tutorials and design templates made available through service providers like Noble and software providers like Adobe.

-• Students may also wish to look at free alternatives for creative design tools, such as applications like Inkscape and Darkboard.
-These tools will have fewer options for training and functionality, but free makes them ideal for students in the early stages of experimentation.
+• Students may also wish to look at free alternatives for creative design tools such as Inkscape and Darktable.
+These tools have fewer training options and features but are ideal for students in the early stages of experimentation.

-• Once students feel comfortable with their graphic design skills and want to learn about more professional training options, they can visit Noble Desktop to learn about their options for live in-person and online graphic design training.
+• Once students feel comfortable with their graphic design skills and want to learn about more professional training options, they can visit Noble Desktop to explore their options for live in-person and online graphic design training.

 Learn Graphic Design with Hands-on Training at Noble Desktop

 Interested in learning graphic design?
-There are a few different options available.
-It’s possible to either study individual graphic design tools in accelerated bootcamps or learn complementary graphic design skills in more career-focused training programs.
-Both graphic design training courses are available to students through Noble Desktop, both in-person and online.
-These courses are taught by experienced instructors who can teach students important graphic design techniques and give them vital feedback on their designs.
-Even online, Noble strives to keep class sizes small, ensuring that students can interface directly with their instructors.
-Plus, all of Noble’s courses have the option to retake the course for free within a year.
-This allows students to hone their skills, cover material that may have given them difficulty, or just get more hands-on practice and feedback on their designs.
+There are several options available.
+You can study individual graphic design tools in accelerated bootcamps or learn complementary skills in more career-focused training programs.
+Both graphic design training courses are available through Noble Desktop, both in-person and online.
+These courses are taught by experienced instructors who will teach important graphic design techniques and provide vital feedback on designs.
+Even online, Noble strives to keep class sizes small, ensuring students can interface directly with instructors.
+Additionally, all of Noble’s courses allow students to retake the course for free within a year.
+This offers students the opportunity to hone their skills, review material that may have been difficult, or gain more hands-on practice and feedback on their designs.

 For students looking to learn the programs most commonly associated with professional graphic design, Noble offers a wide selection of bootcamps.
-These include training courses in Adobe Photoshop, Illustrator, and InDesign, all of which are industry-standard tools.
-These courses will provide students with hands-on training in the advanced techniques to manipulate and edit photos, build vector graphic illustrations, or construct layout designs.
-Each of these courses will guide students through practical exercises replicating the kinds of projects built by professional Graphic Designers.
-Each of these courses will teach an individual tool, but because they are all part of the Adobe Creative Cloud, learning one tool will ease future training and greatly expand how creatives can use multiple programs simultaneously.
+These include training courses in Adobe Photoshop, Illustrator, and InDesign, all industry-standard tools.
+These courses provide students with hands-on training in advanced techniques to manipulate and edit photos, build vector graphic illustrations, or create layout designs.
+Each course guides students through practical exercises that replicate the kinds of projects created by professional Graphic Designers.
+Each course will teach an individual tool, but because all are part of Adobe Creative Cloud, learning one tool makes future training easier and expands how creatives can use multiple programs simultaneously.

-Students looking to build a career in graphic design may wish to consider Noble’s Graphic Design Certificate program.
-This accelerated training program will teach students all three major 2D graphic design tools.
-Students will learn Photoshop, Illustrator, and InDesign work separately, then they will learn how these programs complement one another, introducing students to new and expansive ways to build graphic designs.
+Students looking to build a career in graphic design may want to consider Noble’s Graphic Design Certificate program.
+This accelerated training program teaches students all three major 2D graphic design tools.
+Students will learn Photoshop, Illustrator, and InDesign separately, then learn how these programs complement each other, introducing students to new ways to create graphic designs.
 Since this is a career-focused bootcamp, students will receive one-on-one career mentorship.
-The final portion of the course is dedicated to helping students build a practical portfolio of sample design that they can take onto the job market.
-For students looking to turn a passion for graphic design into a career, Noble’s certificate programs are an ideal place to receive the necessary skills training.
+The final portion of the course focuses on helping students build a practical portfolio of sample designs they can take to the job market.
+For students looking to turn a passion for graphic design into a career, Noble’s certificate programs offer ideal training.

 How to Learn Graphic Design